fudab/fudab.github.io/covid-19/bag_end_us.md

     <th align="center"><img width="800" src="./figures_us_be/US_mcorrelation_sm.png"></th>
   </tr>
   <tr>
     <td>Figure 9: Mobility and the stock prices.
 We consider the Top 15 companies in the Fortune 500 list and also this most popular cloud-based videotelephony service.
 It seems that e-commerce (e.g Amazon) and pharmaceutical giants (e.g. UnitedHealth Group) are those least harmed by, or even benefit from the travel restriction.
-The stock price of Zoom surged to a record high at the very start, which may due to the warming up of online activities (e.g. meeting, teaching).
-However, this pattern did last for very long given that more and more security issues have been disclosed. </td>
+The stock price of Zoom surged to a record high at the very start, which may due to the warming up of online activities (e.g. online meeting and online school).
+However, this pattern did not last for very long given that more and more security issues of the software have been disclosed. </td>
   </tr>
 </table>